 - You reasonably believed that the only way to stop this from happening was to use force against the other person; and

 That last point is key.
-If a person broke into your home but was unarmed, and you shot and killed that person, this would be an example of using way more force than necessary to stop the threat.
-If, however, the person pointed a gun at you, as in the earlier example, then your shooting that person would be justified under the Castle Doctrine.
+If a person broke into your home but was unarmed, and you shot and killed that person, this would be an example of using more force than necessary to stop the threat.
+If, however, the person pointed a gun at you, as in the earlier example, your shooting that person would be justified under the Castle Doctrine.

-Self-Defense As a Legal Defense
+Self-Defense as a Legal Defense

 - Murder